howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 ### Writing the mutation

-But how can you now actually send the mutation?
+But how can you now actually send the mutation to your server?
 Let's follow the three steps from before.

 First you need to define the mutation in your JavaScript code and wrap your component with the `graphql` container.
 You'll do that in a similar way as with the query before.